moomoo-agency/uni-woo-custom-product-options/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Creates an opportunity to add custom options for products with the possibility to calculate product price based on the chosen options and using custom maths formula!
+Provides an opportunity to add custom options for products with the possibility to calculate product price based on the chosen options and using custom maths formula!

 == Description ==

 === Overview ===

 **Uni CPO - WooCommerce Options and Price Calculation Formulas** is a fully featured plugin that creates an opportunity to add custom options to your WooCommerce products as well as enables custom price calculation based on any maths formula.
-The lite version of the plugin includes these types of options: text input, text area, radio inputs and dropdown (select).
+This version of the plugin includes these types of options: text input, text area, radio inputs and dropdown (select).

 It supports products type 'simple' only!
 But why you ever need any variable product after this plugin, right? :)

 https://www.youtube.com/watch?v=dX7-T4gVJ_I

 A fully featured visual form builder is used to add custom options.
 Would like to place the options in two/three/more columns?
 Easy!
 Would like to set custom color, margins, add custom text and so on?
-Yes, it is possible!!)
+Yes, it's possible!!)

+Add custom fields to your products, display them conditionally, give a possibility for your customers to customize products, to personalize them by adding highly dynamic info like dimensions, custom labels, comments.
+Moreover, create a unique scheme for price calculation based on custom options added!

 === Main features ===